Grant Amato

-Grant Tiernan Amato (born May 20, 1989) is an American murderer who was convicted of a familicide that occurred on the evening of January 24, 2019.
-Amato shot his father, mother, and brother Cody in the head at their home in Seminole County, Florida, while attempting to stage it as a murder-suicide committed by his brother before fleeing the residence.
+Grant Tiernan Amato (born May 20, 1989) is an American former nurse who was convicted of a familicide that occurred on the evening of January 24, 2019.
+Amato shot his father, mother, and brother Cody in the head at their home in Chuluota, Florida, while attempting to stage it as a murder-suicide committed by his brother before fleeing the residence.
+He was captured after a 24-hour manhunt, put on trial, found guilty and sentenced to life in prison without the possibility of parole.

-After a 24-hour manhunt, police took Amato into custody for questioning in Orange County, Florida, following his disappearance.
-They later arrested him on three charges of first-degree murder.
-During his trial, explicit photographs were found on his thumb drive connected to the killings, which were used as evidence.
-His lawyers defended him by saying investigators and analysts at the scene did not properly consider other suspects or process other evidence that could convict another person.
-The judge denied the hearing and did not let Amato out on a bond motion, and later instead sentenced him to life in prison without the possibility of parole.